Miguel de Barrios

-Miguel Barrios (a.k.a.
-Daniel Levi de Barrios; c.
-1625 – 1701) was a poet and historian from a converso family who joined the community of Spanish and Portuguese Jews in Amsterdam.
-He was born in Montilla, Spain and died in Amsterdam.
-Miguel was the son of Simon de Barrios—who also called himself Jacob Levi Canizo—and Sarah Valle.
-His grandfather was Abraham Levi Canizo.

-Travels
+Miguel de Barrios (a.k.a.
+Daniel Levi de Barrios; 1635 – 1701) was a poet, playwright, and historian, born in Montilla, Spain, to a Portuguese converso family.
+He eventually settled in Amsterdam in the Portuguese Jewish community.
+He was a prolific author, whose best known works are a memorialization of victims of the Inquisition, Contra la verdad no hay fuerza (before 1672), and a laudatory portrayal of Amsterdam's Sephardic community, Triumpho del govierno popular (1683).
+He was one of several writers to focus on "the [Jewish] Law's perfection, eternity and superiority."
+In his work, Triumpho del govierno popular (1682) he gave an explanation for the permanent expulsion of Spinoza from the Amsterdam synagogue, saying it was Spinoza's defiance of rabbinic authority and declaration that "the Jews have no obligation to observe Mosaic Law."

+Early life

+His parents were Simon de Barrios, also known as Jacob Levi Canizo, and Sarah Valle; his grandfather was Abraham Levi Canizo.

-To escape the persecution of the Spanish Inquisition, Simon fled to Portugal, and remained for a time at Marialva, and also in the vicinity of Villa-Flor.
+A family member was tried by the Spanish Inquisition, and Barrios's father fled to Portugal, and remained for a time at Marialva, and also in the vicinity of Villa-Flor.
 Not feeling safe in Portugal, he went to Algeria.
-Miguel went to Italy and dwelt for a time at Nice, France, where his paternal aunt was married to the otherwise unknown Abraham de Torres.
+Miguel went to Italy and lived for a time at Nice, France, where his paternal aunt was married to Abraham de Torres.
 He then stayed for a longer time at Livorno, where another sister of his father, the wife of Isaac Cohen de Sosa, prevailed upon him to declare himself publicly a Jew.
-Soon after this he married Deborah Vaez, a relative of his brother-in-law, Eliahu Vaez, from Algeria, and afterward determined to leave Europe.
+Soon after he married Deborah Vaez, a relative of his brother-in-law, Eliahu Vaez, from Algeria, and afterward determined to leave Europe.
 On 20 July 1660, he, with 152 coreligionists and fellow-sufferers set sail for the West Indies.
 Soon after his arrival at Tobago his young wife died, and he returned to Europe.
 He went to Brussels and there entered the military service of Spain.